How Is A DUI Charge Defined In California?

 Lastly, some people have the misconception that if they are guilty of driving under the influence, then an attorney cannot help them.
 That’s completely wrong.
 An attorney can make a big difference as to how a case plays out, whether or not the driver’s license will be suspended, whether or not a person will have to be alcohol-monitored, and whether or not an alternative to jail time may be an option.

-For more information on DUI Charges in California, an initial consultation is your best next step.
+For more information on DUI Charges in California, a free initial consultation is your best next step.
 Get the information and legal answers you’re seeking by calling (925) 308-6444 today.

 Call Now For A Free Consultation